-User generated reviews in general are tremendously influential in persuading people to buy.
+In general, user-generated reviews are tremendously influential when it comes to persuading people to buy.

-Problem is, customers are more likely to share bad experiences than good ones.
-Business owners are well acquainted with what I call the “vocal minority,” those loud and influential voices that represent the extremes of your brand experience (a study found over 75% of customers almost never write reviews).
+The problem is that customers are more likely to share bad experiences than good ones.
+Business owners are well acquainted with the “vocal minority,” those loud and influential voices that represent the extremes of your brand experience.
+(A study found that over 75% of customers almost never write reviews).

-It’s important, then, to get the right kind of reviews and really understand how they can affect your sales and reputation.
+It’s important, then, to get the right kind of reviews and to understand how they can affect your sales and reputation.

 Reviews are a form of social proof.